dawsonalex/image-rest/README.md

 ## Makefile

-Most common usage requirements can be accomploshed using Make targets:
+Most common usage requirements can be accomplished using Make targets:

 | Make Target | Description                                 |
 |-------------|---------------------------------------------|